Recording contract

-A recording contract (commonly called a record contract or record deal) is a legal agreement between a record label and a recording artist (or group), where the artist makes a record (or series of records) for the label to sell and promote.
-Artists under contract are normally only allowed to record for that label exclusively; guest appearances on other artists' records will carry a notice "By courtesy of (the name of the label)", and that label may receive a percentage of sales.
+A recording contract (commonly called a record contract or record deal) is a legal agreement between a record label and a recording act (artist or group), where the act makes an audio recording (or series of recordings) for the label to sell and promote.
+Artists under contract are normally only allowed to record for that label exclusively; guest appearances on other artists' records will carry a notice "By courtesy of (the name of the label)", and that label in question may receive a percentage of sales through publishing.

 Copyrights, payment and royalties

 Labels typically own the copyright in the records their artists make, and also the master copies of those records.
 An exception is when a label makes a distribution deal with an artist; in this case, the artist, their manager, or another party may own the copyright (and masters), while the record is licensed exclusively to the label for a set period of time.
 Promotion is a key factor in the success of a record, and is largely the label's responsibility, as is proper distribution of records.

-While initial recording deals usually ield a smaller percentage of royalties to the artists, subsequent (or re-negotiated) deals can result in much greater profit, or profit potential.
+While initial recording deals usually yield a smaller percentage of royalties to the artists, subsequent (or re-negotiated) deals can result in much greater profit, or profit potential.
 A few acts, such as Madonna, Michael Jackson, R.E.M., U2, and Janet Jackson, among others, have signed multimillion-dollar deals.
 Whitney Houston signed a $100 million deal with BMG to deliver just six albums, the largest recording deal at the time.
 Robbie Williams signed an £80m (US$125m) contract with EMI.
 For many other artists, though, for the millions to become tangible, hit albums meeting or exceeding their previous sales figures must follow.
 Recording contracts may include opt-out clauses for the label in the event an act's popularity dips or the act releases non-hit albums under the deal.
 For instance, Mariah Carey was dropped by Virgin Records and her $100 million recording deal cancelled after her first album released by the label sold poorly.